VivIngInf/VivereAgenda/README.md

 SELEZIONA LINGUA [🇬🇧](./README.md) [🇮🇹](./Docs/README.ita.md)

-Vivere Agenda Bot is a bot designed to help manage events, bookings, and communication across various departments and rooms within a building.
+Vivere Agenda is a bot designed to help manage events, bookings, and communication across various departments and rooms within a building.
 It provides an intuitive interface for administrators and users to handle event requests, bookings, and calendar management with integration into Google Calendar.
 ## How to Use